tlocke/pg8000/doc/dbapi.rst

         This read-only attribute contains the number of rows that the last execute method produced (for query statements like ``SELECT``) or affected (for modification statements like ``UPDATE``).

-        During a query statement, accessing this property requires reading the entire result set into memory.
-It is preferable to avoid using this attribute to reduce memory usage.

         The value is -1 in case no execute method has been performed on the cursor, or there was no rowcount associated with the last operation.